 We have a broad portfolio of potent, selective and brain penetrant RIPK1 inhibitors with attractive pharmacological properties.
 The lead candidate, DNL747, is a potent, selective, orally available, brain penetrant small molecule inhibitor of RIPK1.
 The pharmacology of the lead has been investigated in a broad range of primary and secondary biochemical assays, cell-based in vitro assays, and in animals.
 In vitro studies demonstrate that DNL747 is highly selective against kinase and receptor panels.
-Treatment of primary human microglia with DNL747 is able to inhibit RIPK1 kinase activity and reduce the production of cytokines (Figure 20).
+Treatment of cultured primary human microglia or macrophages with DNL747 results in a dose-dependent inhibition of RIPK1 kinase activity, as measured by reduction in pS166-RIPK1 (Figure 24A).
+Concentrations of DNL747 that only partially reduce pS166-RIPK1 are able to fully inhibit the production of RIPK1-dependent cytokines, such as IL-1b (Figure 24B).